tc3t/dfglib/dfgExamples/dfgQtTableEditor/README.md

 TableEditor_chartPanelWidth = %50
 ; TableEditor_chartPanelWidth = 200 ; This would set panel width to 200 pixels

+; Defines application level default for selection details as a list of space-separated json-objects.
+; For details, see documentation of properties/selectionDetails in 'File specific configuration' TableEditorPropertyId_selectionDetails = {\"id\":\"avg\"} {\"id\":\"max\"}

 ; -----------------------------------------------------------
 ; CsvItemModel